inaka/fiar/README.md

 ## Purpose

-This is a project oriented to learning the erlang language, in fiar will find topics such as:
+This is a project oriented to learning the erlang language, in fiar you will find topics such as:

 - [Modules][modules] and functions
 - [List][lists] functions